 It is not uncommon for project management software to require constant input of data to track daily activities.
-If this task takes up even ten percent of the workday, that is half a day of productivity lost per week just to tracking.
+If this task takes up even ten percent of the workday, that is half a day of productivity lost each week.

 A Better Approach

-For example, at Office Edge we’ve embraced the Microsoft 365 ecosystem and found many of the tools very helpful in facilitating effective remote communication and coordination, such as Microsoft Teams and Microsoft Planner.
+For example, at Office Edge we’ve embraced the Microsoft 365 ecosystem and found many of the tools very helpful in facilitating effective remote communication and coordination, and therefore efficient remote work.
+These tools include Microsoft Teams and Microsoft Planner.

-It took some time to learn the tools and train our staff, but the improved infrastructure allowed us to balance remaining fully operational while having most staff work safely from home throughout the pandemic.
-Clients utilizing our receptionist & virtual assistant, bookkeeping, and paralegal solutions didn’t even notice a difference.
+It took some time to learn the tools and train our staff, but the improved infrastructure allowed us to balance the need to remain fully operational with the safety of having most staff work from home throughout the pandemic.
+Clients utilizing our receptionist and virtual assistant, bookkeeping, and paralegal solutions didn’t even notice a difference.